Table of Contents

 There are many things to consider before applying for a business loan.
 To decide if an expansion loan makes sense for your business, it can be wise to make sure the following statements hold true for your business.

 • Your company’s cash flow is strong and predictable.
-Taking out a loan to expand your business without the monthly revenue to pay for it isn’t usually a wise decision.
-Even if the purpose of it is to increase profits, you’ll want to make sure that your cash flow is in a healthy place before seeking out a loan.
+Taking out a loan to expand your business without the monthly revenue to pay for it isn’t usually a good decision.
+Even if its purpose is to increase profits, you’ll want to make sure that your cash flow is in a healthy place before seeking out a loan.
 If the decision doesn’t pay off, you don’t want monthly loan payments to put your business in jeopardy.

-• You anticipate the loan to increase your business’s profits.
+• You anticipate the loan will increase your business’s profits.
 How much do you expect profits to increase with accumulation of debt?
 Will the increase last all year long, or will it be a seasonal increase?
-Business expansion is generally worth it whenever you have an opportunity to grow the business in a way where the costs of expansion (including the cost of the loan) will be less than the profits you make from expanding.
+Business expansion is generally worth it whenever you have an opportunity to grow the business so that the costs of expansion (including the cost of the loan) will be less than the profits you make from expanding.

 Recommended: Trucking Business Loans